Post-Capitalist-Labs/models/README.md

 ## Ways to use this model
-To effectively challenge and validate your model of a council-based economy, where workers and consumers democratically plan production and consumption without a central authority or market mechanisms, you can experiment with various parameters and scenarios.
+To effectively challenge and validate this model of a council-based economy, where workers and consumers democratically plan production and consumption without a central authority or market mechanisms, you can experiment with various parameters and scenarios.
 The goal is to explore how different conditions affect the efficiency and viability of such an economy.
 Here are several approaches to consider:

 ### 1. Adjusting Adjustment Factors
 - **Varying Adjustment Levels**: Experiment with different ranges for `worker_adjustment` and `consumer_adjustment`.
 These adjustments simulate the degree of flexibility or responsiveness in production and consumption plans.
 Test scenarios with very rigid plans (small adjustments) and very flexible plans (large adjustments) to observe how this impacts the time taken to reach an equilibrium.